Moving into Your New Home

 INSTALLATION FEES FOR CABLE AND INTERNET

 Cable outlets, also known as coaxial outlets, are common fixtures in most modern homes.
-If you live in and apartment building, it may already be wired for cable and Internet.
-You just have to call your Internet provider and have the service turned on.
+If you live in an apartment building, it may already be wired for cable and Internet.
+You just have to call your cable/internet provider and have the service turned on.
 Older homes may not have coaxial cable outlets.
 When this is the case, you will need to have them installed.
 On average, the costs are between $130-290 for the parts and installation.

 Cable and internet service companies may charge an installation fee for new customers and charge a location change fee for existing customers.
 It’s good to check with the cable company you will use to see if there are any fees.